 Pete Kremen is currently serving his first term on the Whatcom County Council, which begain January 2012.
 Prior to his election to the Council, Mr. Kremen was the Whatcom County Executive for 16 years.
 He served as Executive from 1996 through 2011, making him the longest serving county executive in Washington state history.
 Kremen also served six terms in the Washington State House of Representatives.

-In 2013, Councilmember Kremen is the County Executive Pro-Tempore.
+In 2015, Councilmember Kremen is the County Executive Pro-Tempore.
 He is also a member of the Council's Public Works, Health, and Safety Committee.
-In addition, he is appointed to several community boards and committees, including the Council of Governments, Intergovernmental Tribal Relations Committee, WSAC Legislative Steering Committee, and Whatcom Transit Authority.
+In addition, he is appointed to several community boards and committees, including the Council of Governments, WSAC Legislative Steering Committee, and Whatcom Transit Authority.

 My Fellow Whatcom County Citizens,